About > The Faison Approach

 The Faison Approach

 evaluate performance.
-The Faison Center serves a number of individuals that all receive personalized services.
-If a specific method proves unsuccessful for a given student, it is modified or replaced with another evidence-based approach.
-Faison’s comprehensive ABA approach also means that the specific procedures we use are based on the science of human behavior and learning, drawn from empirically-based research, and carried out in such a way that they can be described to parents and other important figures in the student’s life.
-Lastly, our ABA approach actively and continually focuses on pinpointing student strengths and weaknesses, preferences, and long-term goals.
+The Faison Center serves a number of individuals that receive evidence-based treatment and personalized services.
+If a specific method proves unsuccessful for a given student, it is modified or replaced with another evidence-based treatment as part of The Faison Approach.
+Faison’s comprehensive ABA therapy approach also means that the specific procedures we use are based on the science of human behavior and learning, drawn from empirically-based research, and carried out in such a way that they can be described to parents and other important figures in the student’s life.
+Lastly, our ABA therapy approach focuses on pinpointing student strengths and weaknesses, preferences, and long-term goals.
 We strive to ensure that we and the rest of the student’s IEP team work collaboratively to prepare students for lifelong learning experiences.

-Since verified methods are an important part of the educational approach at Faison, a great deal of emphasis is placed on staying up-to-date on research.
-The Center is affiliated with the Department of Behavioral Psychology at Kennedy Krieger Institute, Johns Hopkins University, the Applied Behavior Analysis Program at Teachers College, Columbia University and Clemson University.
+Since verified methods are an important part of the educational approach at Faison, a great deal of emphasis is placed on staying up-to-date on evidence-based treatment and research.
+The Center is affiliated with Johns Hopkins University, Columbia University and Clemson University.
 These partnerships afford our staff close access to some of the premier professionals in the country.
-The Faison Center uses this research to review and evaluate our instructional goals and revise our tools when necessary, making sure students take advantage of only the best methods.
+The Faison Center uses this evidence-based research to review and evaluate our instructional goals and revise our tools when necessary, making sure students take advantage of only the best methods.

 In keeping with our holistic approach, Faison serves the Greater Richmond community by developing autism education practices for teachers, medical professionals, school professionals, first responders, families, and the general public.
 Programs are implemented not only in the Richmond area but also throughout Central Virginia, as we consult with local school districts, train staff to work with individuals with autism spectrum disorder, and assist parents of children with ASD and other developmental disabilities to implement The Faison Approach.